stonksDB/stonx_frontend/README.md

 ## Quick Start

-To run, make sure yarn is installed on your machine.
-Run `yarn` to fetch all necessary packages and `yarn start` to start the dashboard on your localhost!
+To run, make sure yarn is installed on your machine, then run `yarn` to fetch all necessary packages.

+Properly configure the `.env` file with the API link and run `yarn start` to start the dashboard on your localhost!

 ## Live Version